VishRoy/VishRoy/README.md

 - 👋 Hi, I’m Vishakha Roy
 - 👀 I’m interested in learning new tech
-- 🌱 I’m currently learning Data Structure and Algorithm
+- 🌱 I’m currently learning React Query and TailwindCSS
 - 📫 How to reach me - Drop me a mail at vishakha.roy2020@gmail.com

 <!---